IEEE-VIT/.github/profile/README.md

 </p>

 <h3 align="center">
-For the month of January 🌱
+For the month of February 🔮
 </h3>

 <p align="center">
-Happy New Year!
-The New Year brings new opportunities for growth and here at IEEE, we want to help you do just that!
-Stay tuned for more information!<a href="https://youtu.be/Xc9Ja9DHLqk">🧑‍💻🧑‍🎨🧑🏻‍💼</a>
+We're changing things around here!
+In the meantime, why don't you go ahead and show us some <a href="https://youtu.be/5KHUov-jpHI">❤️</a> and check out our projects?!
 </p>